nafizjiwa/JAVASCRIPT-Fetch-Requests/README.md

 # JAVASCRIPT HTTP-Requests

-Make an HTTP request with a async and fetch() functions to return promises which are handled by .then<br>
+Make an HTTP request using fetch() functions to return promises which are handled by .then<br>
 So, requests return promises which are JS objects of data <br>
-The async keyword creates asynchronous functions that returns promises (so creates a promise).<br>
+The async keyword used as a promise creates an asynchronous function to return a promise.<br>
-The await keyword suspends the program while wthe promise resolves. <br>
+The await keyword before fetch() suspends the code until the promise is resolved. <br>
+PROMISE.then(); same as FETCH.then()
+HTTP REQUESTS CAN ALSO BE MADE WITH async...await and fetch() function async...await will contain a try catch statement so .then are not needed ot handle the response object

 |4 Common HTTP requests |